michmike/Raspberry-PI-Q/README.md

   * cat /etc/resolv.conf [verify nameserver is set]
   * sudo route -n [verify routes are set]
   * ip route show [verify routes are set]
-* Use the instructions to enable the thermocouple plate as per http://www.robogaia.com/raspberry-pi-dual-thermocouple-plate.html
+* Use the instructions to enable i2c needed by the thermocouple plate as per http://www.robogaia.com/raspberry-pi-dual-thermocouple-plate.html
   * sudo apt-get install python-smbus
   * sudo apt-get install i2c-tools
   * sudo nano /etc/modules (opens a file)
-    * Add  to the end of the file  /etc/modules this lines (if those are not present already )
+    * Add  to the end of the file /etc/modules these lines (if those are not present already)
       * i2c-dev
       * i2c-bcm2708
   * sudo nano /etc/modprobe.d/raspi-blacklist.conf
-    * Change :
+    * Change:
       * blacklist spi-bcm2708
       * blacklist i2c-bcm2708
-    * to :
+    * To:
       * #blacklist spi-bcm2708
       * #blacklist i2c-bcm2708
   * Make sure i2c is enabled for the RPI.
 You can alternatively enable it using the GUI and the advanced options of "sudo raspi-config" as per https://www.raspberrypi.org/documentation/configuration/raspi-config.md
     * sudo i2cdetect -y 1
-    * sudo nano /boot/config.txt and uncomment lines below
+    * "sudo nano /boot/config.txt" and uncomment lines below
       * dtparam=i2c_arm=on
   * Run "sudo python3 dual_read_temperature_fahrenheit.py" from the source code below to test the thermocouples
 * Install dweepy, a library needed by Dweet.io
   * sudo python3 -m pip install dweepy